WBS-TW/CPxplorer/R/instructions_CPquant.md

 ## Input summary
 ### Choose tab
-Might take some time before results show up here so be patient.
+The display might take some time before results show up here so be patient.
 __Std Calibration Curves__: The calibration curves for different standards will be shown.
 Only those with rsquared above the initial cutoff will be shown.
 __Quan to Qual ratio__: Violin plots showing the ratio Quan/Qual area to detect outliers and thus help in assessing quality of data.